Abhijeet141022/Quantum-Machine-Learning/README.md

 # Quantum-Machine-Learning
-It contains simulations and software for quantum machine learning
+It contains simulations and quantum programming methods for quantum machine learning